AtlantaL/Apache-Spark-Presentation/README.md

 - How does this technology work and who is it designed for?
 - What are some examples of real-world applications?

-There is also a technical demonstration in Jupyter notebook of Spark Streaming in action.
+Attached to this repository is also a technical demonstration in Jupyter notebook of Spark Streaming in action.